Force over Distance: Chapter 14

 Young said nothing.

 “And you believed him?"
-Telford recovered his equilibrium and straightened.
+Telford recovered his equilibrium.
 He pushed away from the table.

 “I did.”

 “Well there's your mistake right there.
 How many times has he screwed you over in exactly this way?”
-Telford paced away a few steps and then turned back to Young.
+Telford paced away a few steps, then turned back to Young.
 “How many times?
 The star.
 The tracking device.
 The chair.
-The code.”
+The bridge.”
 The other man took a deep breath.
 “Why would you ever side with him against me?”

 “I'd like to hear your side of it.”
-Young’s breath was shallow and quiet in the back of his lungs, his face as unreadable as he could make it.
+Young’s breath was shallow and quiet, his face as unreadable as he could make it.
 Pain pounded behind his eyes.
 His sense of Rush amounted to nothing more than the ache of a distant, unsustainable effort.
 Nothing of what was happening on the other side of the wall was coming through.

 "He might not have liked what he was doing," Telford snapped, "but he hardly had a moral high ground there.
 No one liked it.
 Everyone agreed it was necessary.
 Lam, Jackson, O'Neill, Landry, all of them.
 We didn't know what the ninth chevron led to, but we knew that in order to access whatever lay beyond it we’d need to hit certain benchmarks.
 That much was clear from what Dr. Jackson had uncovered.”

-Telford paused, running a hand over his mouth.
+Telford ran a hand over his mouth.
 “What did he tell you?
-That we forced him to do it?”
+That we forced him into it?”

-Young cocked his head.
-He raised his eyebrows.
-He tried not to react to the rising vertigo he was feeling.
+Young cocked his head, raised his eyebrows, and tried not to react to his rising vertigo.

 God damn.
 What “spectrum?”
 What “lab?”
 Whatever it was, if Shep’s name was getting thrown around, it must have something to do with Ancient genetics.